 Environmental Literacy for Vermont

-The Four Winds Nature Institute and Vermont's Statewide Environmental Education Programs alliance (SWEEP) are leading a statewide conversation on environmental literacy.
+The Four Winds Nature Institute and Vermont's Statewide Environmental Education Programs Association (SWEEP) are continuing the statewide conversation on environmental literacy.
 The goal of this project is the creation of a Roadmap to Environmental Literacy for Vermont.
-For more information, visit the Environmental Literacy Vermont website.
+For more information, visit the Environmental Literacy Vermont website and document.

 What is environmental literacy?